-Cedral Lap may be used internally or externally on all types of buildings provided that the façade is designed according to applicable loads including project wind loading, project location, general guidelines provided in this document, applicable standards and regulations, and Building Code of Australia.
+Cedral Lap may be used internally or externally on all types of buildings provided that the façade is designed according to applicable loads including project wind loading, project location, general guidelines provided in this document, applicable standards and regulations, and New Zealand Building Code.
 For applications beyond 20 metres in height refer to Etex Exteriors ANZ technical department for further advice.